 Secondary needs: pass rushers, linebacker

-Charvarius Ward and Rashad Fenton have both shown they can provide solid play at cornerback, but neither is a proven, lockdown defender at this point in their careers.
-Outside of those two, Bashaud Breeland seems unlikely to return in 2020 after picking up a 43.9 PFF coverage grade in 560 coverage snaps during the regular season.
+Charvarius Ward and Rashad Fenton have both shown they can provide solid play at cornerback, but neither is a proven lockdown defender at this point in their careers.
+Outside of those two, Bashaud Breeland returns to the team after picking up a 43.9 PFF coverage grade in 560 coverage snaps during the regular season in 2019.
 The secondary also lost Kendall Fuller back to the Redskins on a four-year deal.
 The Chiefs could stand to add a couple of cornerbacks to improve the competition there.

 The franchise tag of Chris Jones could merely be a temporary fix if the Chiefs decide to trade him, as they did with Dee Ford last offseason.
 Even if he returns, though, the Chiefs could still look to add to the defensive line.
 Alex Okafor and Tanoh Kpassagnon both recorded pass-rushing grades below 55.0 in 2019.
 Damien Wilson (55.3 overall grade), Anthony Hitchens (49.0) and Ben Niemann (59.7) are all candidates to be replaced with upgrades at linebacker heading into 2020, as well.